Advanced search

 If you take more Naproxen Tablets than you should

-If you take more Naproxen Tablets than you should, contact your doctor or nearest hospital emergency department immediately.
-Symptoms of overdose include drowsiness, apnoea, heartburn, indigestion, feeling and being sick.
+If you take more Naproxen Tablets than you should, contact your doctor or go to a hospital straight away.
 Take the container and any remaining tablets with you.

 If you forget to take Naproxen Tablets

-If you forget to take Naproxen Tablets take it as soon as you remember unless it is almost time for your next dose.
+If you forget to take Naproxen Tablets, skip the missed dose.
+Then take you next dose as normal.
 Do not take a double dose to make up for a forgotten dose.

 If you stop taking Naproxen Tablets